The Composer is an application for use in OpenSim. If makes building scenes full of objects quick and easy.

 The Composer uses “modules”, which are separate objects that contain a large range of different items that you can include in your builds, such as buildings, plants, interactive signs, furniture, etc. These can be purchased separately, although to get you started the Composer comes supplied with a couple of basic modules.

 NOTE: Due to restrictions in OpenSim software, your Composer can only work on Worlds that either (1) you own or (2) for which you are the Estate Manager.
 Attempting to use it in a World in which neither of these is the case will result in error messages.
 There is currently no way round this.
-However, any visitor will be able to use an App that satisfies those requirements.
+However, any visitor will be able to use a Composer that satisfies those requirements.

 The true power of the Composer is in the additional modules.
 To purchase modules, search “RezMela Composer module” in the Market.